MarshTheBacca/Bond-Switch-Simulator/README.md

 # LAMMPS Network Monte Carlo

-This repository is currently work in progress and will not work out of the box in its current state.

 This is a fork of the Wilson Group's [2D Network Monte Carlo](https://github.com/WilsonGroupOxford/Network-Monte-Carlo) repository that integrates [LAMMPS](https://github.com/lammps/lammps) to allow for faster energy evaluation and other 2D structures: